sakthisaveetha/-COMPUTATION-OF-DFT-USING-DIRECT-DFT-AND-FFT/README.md

-# EXP 2 : COMPUTATION OF DFT USING DIRECT DFT AND FFT
+# EXP 1 a) : Computation of DFT using direct method

 # AIM:

-# To Obtain DFT and FFT of a given sequence in SCILAB.
+# To Obtain DFT of a given sequence in SCILAB.

 # APPARATUS REQUIRED:
 PC installed with SCILAB.